tushara04/OutlineMyPDF/README.md

 If anything fails, please raise an issue or let me know directly.

-## References:
+## References
 [1] [OCRmyPDF](https://ocrmypdf.readthedocs.io/en/latest/introduction.html)
 [2] [PDF-Bookmark](https://pypi.org/project/pdf-bookmark/)
 [3] Used Chat-GPT to generate the bmk_generator.py script to fix the printed page numbers in the content.txt with the offset value matching the PDF page number.

 All the other work is my own.